Warbo/chriswarbo-net/unfinished/exponential_restarts.md

 ---

 Let's say we have some task to perform, like winning a computer game.
-We don't know how long it will take, but every second we spend playing the cake will get us one second closer to having won the game.
+We don't know how long it will take, but every second we spend playing will get us one second closer to having won the game.
 Seems pretty straightforward:

 ```{pipe="cat > head.py"}
 #/usr/bin/env python3